ShafferMichael/ShafferMichael/README.md

 - 🧑‍💻 I’m currently working on **A chatbot that uses openAI.**

-- 🌱 I’m currently learning **Python, TensorFlow, and PyTorch, to create the server-side logic and deploy through to a web-based API.**
+- 🌱 I’m currently learning **Python, TensorFlow, and OpenAI, to create the server-side logic and deploy through to a web-based API.**

 - 👯 I’m currently reading **Atomic Habits.**